Celebrity branding: Celebrity endorser criteria

-Advantages vs. disadvantages for celebrities
+The appeal of a celebrity among those who know that celebrity is calculated using a Q Score, which divides the percentage of participants that personally find a given celebrity favorable by the percentage of respondents who are aware of the celebrity's existence.
+A high Q-score indicates the celebrity having a high attractiveness by their audience.
+The average Q-score is around 18 for celebrity performers.

 Celebrity endorsement also affects the celebrity.
 The brand itself can have a positive and negative influence on the celebrities' image showing a reverse effect of the celebrity endorsing the brand.